 It is important for the buyer to decide what purposes he buys the camera and what budget he expects.
 MOOZ made many tips for the rational purchase of the best camera of 2022 and also chose ten devices that are the best in this segment.

 First, the user needs to decide how much money he has for the camera.
 This is a good way to estimate what level of a camera it will eventually get.
-Larger, interchangeable lenses, more attractive cameras for high-resolution images and, for example, digital SLR cameras cost more than 1000$.
+Larger, interchangeable lenses, more attractive cameras for high-resolution images, and, for example, digital SLR cameras cost more than 1000$.

 Time of use

-First of all, you need to imagine how often you plan to use the camera: daily, monthly or only a couple of times a year.
+First of all, you need to imagine how often you plan to use the camera: daily, monthly, or only a couple of times a year.
 If you need a camera for pictures on vacation, a cheaper model can be an excellent option.
-It is possible to recommend buying a compact camera of the middle price range.
-But if you plan to seriously engage in photography, at least even at an amateur level, not professionally, will have to invest in a more serious device.
+It is possible to recommend buying a compact camera in the middle price range.
+But if you plan to seriously engage in photography, at least even at an amateur level, not professionally, you will have to invest in a more serious device.